Britney Spears products: Dolls

 In 1999, Play Along Toys released the Britney Spears doll.
 It was the first product ever released by this toy company.
-The doll featured Spears with various outfits, make-up and hairstyles from her concerts, appearances, photoshoots and music videos.
-Yaboom Toys also made a singing Britney Spears doll that would "sing' when you pressed her belly button – along with miniature dolls & Britney concert stages/Tour Bus toy replicas.
-The line of merchandise eventually included Britney porcelain dolls.
+The doll featured Spears with various outfits, make-up, and hairstyles from her concerts, appearances, photoshoots, and music videos.
+Yaboom Toys also made a singing Britney Spears doll that would "sing" when her belly button was pressed – along with miniature dolls and Spears's concert stages and tour bus toy replicas.
+The line of merchandise eventually included Spears's porcelain dolls.

 Video game

 Britney's Dance Beat is a one or two player music video game featuring songs and video appearances by Spears.
-The story is that players must pass "auditions" to tour as Spears' dancers.
+The story is that players must pass "auditions" to tour as Spears's dancers.
 Gameplay involves pressing buttons in time with music.
 Symbols for buttons are arranged in a circle, resembling a clock dial.
 A pointer sweeps around the dial, indicating when to press each button.

 The game contains five songs: "...Baby One More Time", "Oops!...
-I Did It Again", "Stronger", "Overprotected" and "I'm a Slave 4 U".
+I Did It Again", "Stronger", "Overprotected", and "I'm a Slave 4 U".
 Successful play is rewarded with "backstage passes" which unlocks features such as backstage video footage of Spears.